TylerWoolcott/web-component-widget/README.md

 Other than TDD, a polished product would contain way more tests.
 For example in relation to potential CORS issues, e.g., if we have someone else loading their website from their server and then loading our component files from our server then we may have CORS problems.

 There are some obvious features missing from the project.
-Adding an embeddable iFrame option would have been a nice feature to have been able to implement.
-Polyfills with fallback content for unsupported browsers would have been useful to add to its bundle.
+Adding an embeddable iFrame option would have been a nice feature to implement to help users who are using legacy platforms that do not yet support webcomponents.
+Polyfills with fallback content for unsupported browsers would have been useful to add to the widget's bundle as well.
 I also think a loading animation would have been good for times when SI's server might be slow.

 I think it's good to have deployed the app so it can be easily tested on multiple devices.
 However, I would have liked to have had time to create a Dockerfile to push to Docker Hub for ease of testing locally.